dasl-/roots/README.md

 In case any of these libraries disappear in the future, see also `libraries.zip` which is an archive of these libraries at the above noted versions.

-clone our [fork of ML_SynthTools](https://github.com/dasl-/ML_SynthTools) into the libraries directory:
+Clone our [fork of ML_SynthTools](https://github.com/dasl-/ML_SynthTools) into the libraries directory:
 ```
 mkdir ~/Documents/arduino/libraries/ML_SynthTools && git clone git@github.com:dasl-/ML_SynthTools.git ~/Documents/arduino/libraries/ML_SynthTools
 ```